 Some photographers were concerned that the launch of the cloud-based Lightroom might mean the end of road for Lightroom Classic, but it’s still being developed and improved.

-Lightroom (formerly Lightroom CC) is a family of apps that started out as a simple mobile app, and has grown into a full ecosystem that runs on Windows, macOS, iOS, Android, ChromeOS, tvOS and the web.
-For clarity, we’ll nickname these apps Lightroom Cloudy, to differentiate from Lightroom Classic.
+Lightroom (formerly Lightroom CC) is a family of apps that started out as a simple mobile app, and has grown into a full ecosystem that runs on Windows, macOS, iPadOS, iOS, Android, ChromeOS, tvOS and the web.
+For clarity, we’ll refer to these apps as Lightroom (cloud ecosystem), to differentiate from Lightroom Classic.

-The Cloudy apps are designed for modern living, so you can capture photos on your phone or load them from your camera, sort through them on your tablet when you have a few minutes to spare, edit them on your desktop, and then share them on the web.
+The Lightroom (cloud ecosystem) apps are designed for modern living, so you can capture photos on your phone or load them from your camera, sort through them on your tablet when you have a few minutes to spare, edit them on your desktop, and then share them on the web.

 Your photos are stored in the Adobe cloud, which means they’re available on all of your devices.
 This doesn’t mean you always need to be online, as you can also keep a local cached copy of some/all of the images for offline use.
 However, you do need reasonably fast internet access and plenty of bandwidth to get the photos to the cloud in the first place.

-There aren’t as many features in the Cloudy apps yet, as they’re a lot younger, which means they’re simpler to learn to use.
+There aren’t as many features in the Lightroom (cloud ecosystem) apps yet, as they’re a lot younger, which means they’re simpler to learn to use.
 While you can organize photos into albums, you don’t have to worry about the file management, making it ideal for those with less computer experience.
 The Edit mode is powerful, but many of the sliders are hidden by default, so isn’t intimidating to newer photographers.
 The Adobe Sensei artificial intelligence search facilities make it easier to find photos, even without spending time manually adding keywords.
-Since much of its power is hidden, I’ve covered the Cloudy ecosystem in detail in Adobe Lightroom – Edit Like a Pro.
+Since much of its power is hidden, we’ve covered the Lightroom (cloud ecosystem) in detail in Adobe Lightroom – Edit Like a Pro.

 Why two different apps?